stat6250-w18/course-questions-wiki/week-03/README.md

 - Question (ttruong59-stat6250): What are the comparison operators used in WHERE statement?
 - *Question* (aguenane−stat6250): Can you use quotation marks when specifying certain character strings, or must you use apostrophes?
 - Question (who7−stat6250): Can we create new abbreviation in SAS?
+- *Answer* (sbagdi-stat6250): Yes, new abreviations can be created in SAS.
 - *Question* (sbagdi-stat6250): Which operator is used to select observations that include a specified string?
 - *Answer* (sbagdi-stat6250):The contains operator is used to select observations including a specified string- CONTAINS ‘xyz’ OR ? ‘xyz.